Plan Your First Trip to China 2025/2026: 10 Things to Know

 Hop on a ferry to cross the Huangpu River.
 You will see the historical architecture on the Bund as well as the modern skyscrapers opposite, giving you a distinctive contrast between modern life and the post-imperial past.

-We have specially designed an in-depth Bund culture discovery walking tour for those who want to learn more interesting stories about the Bund and old Shanghai.
-You will walk a route that seldom tourist will find by themselves, see the most original bricks, and hear some interesting stories that you'll never find in history books.
-See our 11-Day China Classic Tour to Beijing, Xi'an, Guilin, and Shanghai with the In-depth Bund Discovery Included.
+You will walk a route that seldom tourists will find by themselves, see the most original bricks, and hear some interesting stories that you'll never find in history books.

 If your schedule allows, extend your tour to Hangzhou or Suzhou to see water towns and classical Chinese gardens.